Quiet-Clicking-Sounds/Mead_Making_Adventures/Recipe List/#2 Elderflower.md

 2024-05-29 other brew was given Fermaid K, decided against adding to this brew as co2 production has been consistent since 2024-05-27, I think our starter nutrient was a little excessive. step feeding next time.

+2024-05-31 new hydrometer readings of 1.060 @ 22c, need to wait for a while before testing again to see how much alcohol we're making.
+Mead#1 has a 1.068 currently and our starting honey and water levels were the same on both batches, so that should be the lower end of our SG

 <h2>Post Fermentation</h2>